KISS and Root Cause Analysis

 “How many of you have had any formal training

 in human factors or the causes of human error?”

 Only about 2% of the attendees had ANY training on the causes of human error.
-But almost everybody that attended our training said that they had previously been assigned to find the causes of human errors.
+But almost everybody attending our training said they had previously been assigned to find the causes of human errors.
 I wonder how well that went?
-(I can tell you from the student feedback, they said that they really DID NOT address the real root causes in their previous investigations.)
+(I can tell you from the student feedback that they said they really DID NOT address the root causes in their previous investigations.)

 So, NO. Learning simple techniques DOES NOT get people to “think deeper” about problems.

 4. Simple is just about as good as those fancy techniques.

 First, I’ve never seen a good example of 5-Whys.
 I’ve seen hundreds of bad examples that 5-Why experts thought were good examples.
 One “good example” that I remember was published in Quality Progress, the magazine of the American Society for Quality (ASQ).
 I couldn’t stand it.
 I had to write a reply.
 When I sent the letter to the editor, they asked me to write a whole article … so I did.
 To see the example and my article that was published in Quality Progress, see page 32 of the link below: